 The UK Research and Innovation Open Access Policy applies to researchers funded by UKRI.

-The RCUK policy on open access came into force in April 2013.
+The open access policy came into force in April 2013.
 It covers all peer-reviewed journal articles and conference proceedings that arise from (in whole or part) and acknowledge UKRI funding, including funding received by students.

 The policy has a preference for immediate open access to the paper via the publisher’s website (gold open access) and for that reason provides institutions in receipt of UKRI funding with a block grant each year to cover the costs that may be associated with gold open access (often known as APCs).
 If an APC is being paid, they require the use of a Creative Commons Attribution (CC BY) Licence.
 Note that other Creative Commons licences (including the Creative Commons Attribution Non-Commercial licence, CC BY-NC) and many publisher custom licences (including the licence used by the Proceedings of the National Academy of Sciences) do not meet the UKRI requirements and so funds for APCs would not be released in those cases.